WCC regularly hosts and co-hosts curated conversations, workshops, and events about timely civic engagement topics.

 L. Joy Williams, Brooklyn NAACP and Wendy Weiser, Brennan Center

-A conversation featuring L. Joy Williams, and Wendy Weiser, about the aftermath of the 2020 Election including next steps for the country and city; civic engagement beyond the ballot; and where to go from here.
-You can watch the conversation here and read more about the Table Talk here.
+The conversation featured L. Joy Williams, and Wendy Weiser.
+They discussed the aftermath of the 2020 Election including the next steps for the country and city; civic engagement beyond the ballot; and where to go from here.
+Watch the conversation and read more about the Table Talk.

 MONDAY NOVEMBER 2, 2020

-A conversation with Kym Hampton, WNBA/NY Liberty Legend on the importance of voting, what is at stake in this election, and what we can expect after the final polls close, followed by a live Get Out the Vote phone banking session.
-You can read more about the Table Talk here.
+The conversation with Kym Hampton, WNBA/NY Liberty Legend discussed the importance of voting, what is at stake in this election, and what we can expect after the final polls close, followed by a live Get Out the Vote phone banking session.
+Read more about the Table Talk.

 FRIDAY OCTOBER 30, 2020